 Outsourced CFO Versus Full-Time CFO Cost And ROI

-The decision between fractional and full-time CFO services usually comes down to stage, complexity, and how much strategic finance work your business actually requires.
+The decision between fractional and full-time CFO services usually comes down to stage, complexity, and how much strategic finance work your business actually requires, as well as your budget for CFO and tax services pricing.
 Here’s how they compare:

 |---|---|---|